 It was 1977, a time of great awakening for many on the spiritual path.
 I loved my grandfather and wanted to offer him a relief from his current situation.
-In my yogi training, I had just learned of the special mantra that one chants to both help people to face death and in their journey after death.
+In my yoga training, I had just learned of the special mantra that one chants to both help people to face death and in their journey after death.
 It was all new and in truth, a bit strange.
 The mantra is AKAL and it simply means undying.
 Chanting this it reminds the soul it is eternal.
-Yes the physical body dies, but our soul continues.
+Yes, the physical body dies, but our soul continues.
 It is a belief many traditions share.

-In my grandfathers room, my wife and I each took one of his hands and then we joined hands making a circle.
+In my grandfather’s room, my wife and I each took one of his hands and then we joined hands making a circle.
 It was a private room so we could do as we wish.
 We started continuously chanting AKAL.
 During this time I had a conversation with my grandfather through our minds.
 I said, MM, you can go if you wish.
 You do not need to hang around any longer in this body.
 He responded that as the elder, he needed to take care of the family.
 I pointed out that in his vegetative state he was not taking care of anything.
 After some time he said he could not go because we would forget him.
 I insisted he was in our hearts and could not be forgotten.
 Some additional thoughts were exchanged until there was just the sound of the chanting filling the room.

 After about 45 minutes of chanting, we finished with a prayer and I said good-bye.
 In the morning my father called to say that my grandfather had died in the night.
-For the last nine years he has been unable to perform his normal work and for most of that time, unable to even speak.
+For the last nine years, he has been unable to perform his normal work and for most of that time, unable to even speak.
 Then he dies.
-At first I was shocked with the idea I had caused this.
+At first, I was shocked with the idea I had caused this.
 Then amazed the effect of the mantra seemed to have.
 Then grateful for the experience.

-From this I strengthened my respect for the power of words, both spoken and silent.
+From this, I strengthened my respect for the power of words, both spoken and silent.
 I have used this understanding in my continuing work as a yoga teacher/trainer and spiritual guide.
 It is written that in the beginning was the word.
 As we can embrace this simple truth, we can access the power of the universe.

-20 June, 2017
+20 June 2017